pfmc-assessments/sa4ss/README.md

   * See below if no path to pandoc is available.

 (2) via R terminal:
-  * if the previous are successful in that they provide a path variable, then give someone a hug;
+  * if the previous are successful, in that they provide a path variable, then give someone a hug;
   * if the previous are not successful, then you will need to install [Pandoc](https://pandoc.org/installing.html).